 Coffee and cocoa plantations abound, with some plantation houses being restored into restaurants and eco-tourism ventures.
-Prepare to be smitten with their quality coffee and chocolate, having well earned their reputation as the 'chocolate islands'.
+Prepare to be smitten with their quality coffee and chocolate, having well earned their reputation as the ‘chocolate islands’.
 Cuisine is an art form and dishes are inventive, featuring fresh local ingredients (particularly fish), herbs and decadent tropical fruits.
-Lunching is a while-away the hours affair, often with seven-course tasting menus.
+Lunching is a while-away-the-hours affair, often with seven-course tasting menus.

 São Tomé and Príncipe Beaches

 São Tomé and Príncipe have by far some of the best beaches in the world.
 Long stretches of soft sand, leaning coconut palms, and often not a soul in sight.
-Days are spent in warm waters, swimming in discovered rock pools or snorkeling in bays.
+Days are spent in warm waters, swimming in discovered rock pools or snorkelling in bays.